ansonnn07/object-detection/README.md

 ```
 </details>

+## TensorFlow Object Detection (TFOD) Installation

+After installing all the packages above, you may proceed to the `Training and Detection.ipynb` notebook to install the rest of the dependencies such as protobuf and the TFOD package.
+You will only need to install once and you will not need to install them again in the same virtual environment.

 ## Running Label Studio

-Run the following command in your terminal (an error about JSON Field support might pop up but it does not matt):
+Run the following command in your terminal (an error about JSON Field support might pop up but it does not matter, just enter 'n' without the quotes to open up Label Studio):
 ```
 label-studio
 ```

-Installing using Docker
+Or run using Docker
 <details><summary> <b>Expand</b> </summary>

-Just run the command below in your terminal, all the data and label history will be stored in the `mydata` folder of the current directory where you run the command.
+Just run the command below in your terminal, all the data and label history will be stored in the `mydata` folder of the current directory where you run the command, and open the Label Studio app in http://localhost:8080/.
 ```
 docker run --rm -it -p 8080:8080 -v `pwd`/mydata:/label-studio/data heartexlabs/label-studio:latest
 ```